 - Not Associated (older than 3 fiscal years): The PDF was not associated and is more than 3 years old.
 The document's age is not the reason it did not associate.
 However, this note is included since if a PDF is older than 3 fiscal years, it is likely less relevant to current document and might not need to be reimported.

 - Note: If the document was not associated, this column lists the reason why.
-(See the common errors below.)
+(See the common issues below.)

 lightbulb Tip